ed-kung/CSUN-Econ-160/README.md

 3. Repeat until homework is complete with a score of 100% and mastery of the subject has been attained.

 As for the final exam, I suggest taking more than one practice exam.
 Questions can change year by year.
 So if you only do one practice exam, you may not encounter a wide enough range of problems.

+### Getting Help

+The Business Honors Program at CSUN offers tutoring for Econ 160: https://www.csun.edu/nazarian-legacy-site/business-honors-program/tutoring.
+Do not hesitate to seek tutoring resources, they are a normal part of the college experience.

+However, if you need help I encourage you to come to my drop-in hours first, as I am usually able to explain things more clearly than a tutor.

 # Additional Course Policies and Resources